This blog presents some thoughts related to auditing medical device software companies.

 In most technical support call centers, the support person tries to find a work-around for problems that are identified.
 The problem with a “work-around” is that it is the opposite approach to the CAPA process.
 To meet ISO 13485 requirements, software companies must show evidence of monitoring and measuring these “bugs.”
 There must also be evidence of management identifying negative trends and implementing corrective actions when appropriate.

 As an auditor, you should focus on how the company prioritizes “bugs” for corrective actions.
 Most software companies focus on the severity of software operations and the probability of occurrence.
 This is the wrong approach.
 Failure to operate is not the most severe result of medical device software failure.
 Medical device software can result in injury or death to patients.
-Therefore, it is critical to use a risk-based approach to prioritization of CAPAs.
+Therefore, it is critical to use a risk-based approach to the prioritization of CAPAs.
 This risk-based approach should focus on the severity of effects upon patients—not users.
-This focus on safety and efficacy is an essential requirement of the Medical Device Directive (93/42/EEC as modified by 2007/47/EC) and is a requirement of ISO 14971:2007.
+This focus on safety and performance is emphasized throughout the EU Medical Device Regulations and it is a risk management requirement in ISO 14971.